 The School will always consider alternative arrangements that would achieve the same result as suspension of the member of staff, supply staff or volunteer.
-This could include either redeployment so that the member of staff, supply staff or volunteer does not have direct contact with the child concerned, or by providing an assistant to be present when the individual has contact with children.
-Full consideration will be given to all the options, subject to the need to ensure the safety and welfare of the pupil concerned and the need for a full and fair investigation.
 The School will give due weight to the views of the LADO, KCSiE and 'Working Together to Safeguard Children' (Sept.
-2018 and 2019 update) when making a decision about suspension.
+2018 plus 2019 and 2020 updates) when making a decision about suspension.